xmos/sw_usb_audio/app_usb_aud_l1_ios/doc/sw_guide/l1_ios_audio.rst

  * iOS

-The following diagrams show the software layout of the code running on the XS1-L1 chip.
+The following diagrams show the software layout of the code running on the XS1-L1 device.
 Most units run in a single thread concurrently with the others units.
 The lines show the communication between each functional unit.
 Due to the MIPS requirement of the USB driver, only six threads can be